-Hull Minster dates back to the late 13th Century when Edward 1 granted the former settlement of Wyke a Royal Charter and re-named it King's Town upon Hull.
+Hull Minster dates back to the late 13th Century when Edward 1st granted the settlement of Wyke a Royal Charter and re-named it King's Town upon Hull.

 PUBLIC ADMISSION IS FREE TO ALL VENUES

-PARTICIPATING IN HERITAGE OPEN DAY 2021
+PARTICIPATING IN HERITAGE OPEN DAY 2023

-This website is an ongoing development and the information included has been produced and provided by volunteers.
+This website is an ongoing development and the information and photographs included has been produced and provided by volunteers.
 If you notice any errors or omissions please visit our contact page and let us know.
 The site will then be updated accordingly.
 Thank you.